Nayeem-Bhuiyan/AngularAllFormControllTest/README.md

 # AngularAllFormControllTest

-All form control are used in this application
+All html form control are used in this application  with angular reactive form